wp-plugins/formidable/readme.txt

 There are dozens of form-building plugins out there to create forms, but most are confusing and overly complicated.
 With Formidable, it is easy to create forms within a simple drag-and-drop interface.
 You can construct custom forms or generate them from a template.
 Shortcodes can be used as well as spam catching services.

 [View Documentation](http://formidablepro.com/knowledgebase/ "View Documentation")

-= 2.0 Alpha =
-Try out our awesome new 2.0 version.
-You'll find your saved entries, email and url fields, a visual form styler, and more features that have been moved out of the pro version.
-Check it out and let us know if you run into any issues.
-Thanks!

 = Features =
 * Save all responses to your WordPress database (even in the free version) for future retrieval, reports, and display in [Formidable Pro](http://formidablepro.com/ "Formidable Pro") Learn more at: http://formidablepro.com